semaphoreci/docs/docs/reference/test-results-cli-reference.md

 # Test results CLI Reference

-!!! beta "Feature in beta"
-    Beta features are subject to change.

 The `test-results` command line interface (CLI) is a tool that helps you compile and process JUnit test result XML files for [Test Summary&nbsp;↗][test-summary-essentials] pages.